Governance

 Leaders drive decision making

-The Invenio product manager, architects, coordinators and maintainers as the leaders of the project are responsible for driving decision making in their respective domains.
+Inclusive leadership is actively demonstrated across Invenio and contributors are responsible for driving decision making and action in their respective domains.
+This means:

 • facilitating an open constructive discussion around a decision that matches the level of importance and the impact of a decision;